 Lord Arthur Saville’s Crime is a new musical written by Kirby & Beverly Ward, based on the Oscar Wilde short story by the same name.
-It started life in 2012 as a second-year project at the BMI Lehman Engel Musical Theatre Workshop in New York City.
+It started life as a second-year project at the BMI Lehman Engel Musical Theatre Workshop in New York City.
 As a result of that twenty minute presentation, the show was invited to the Wilton Playshop in Southwestern Connecticut.
-On September 28th, 2013, and with minimal rehearsal, the entire show debuted to two very appreciative audiences in an informal “reading” format.
+With minimal rehearsal, the entire show debuted to two very appreciative audiences in an informal “reading” format.

 Following the Village Theatre festival, the original Oscar Wilde title was restored and a 45-minute selection was featured in the “Page to Stage Festival” at the Tristan Bates Theatre in the West End of London.